-Battered on the Borderline
+Battered on the borderline

 “Instead of treating the person as a whole, only medications to reduce anxiety are given,” he says.
 “But that’s just one part of the story.”

-For Dr Megha Mathew, the journey to diagnosis was similarly marked by years of confusion and emotional distress.
+For Dr Sneha (name changed), the journey to diagnosis was similarly marked by years of confusion and emotional distress.

-Diagnosed with BPD at the age of 24 in 2021, Megha says her struggles intensified during her final year in medical school.
+Diagnosed with BPD at the age of 24 in 2021, Sneha says her struggles intensified during her final year in medical school.

 “The pressure became overwhelming.
 I started isolating myself and developed severe anxiety, panic attacks and depression,” she says.